yuehingyu/RetailStore/README.md

-This demo-RetailStore API is using CosmosDB as backend database To demo strong consistency on item write in CosmosDB, the account that is used to set up the database - Retail_Store needs to be configured with strong consistency.
-The default consistency level for COSMOSDB database is session consistency.
-The host and access secret/key needs to be set up as environment variables for local testing and Global environment variables when App is pushed, built and deployed in Azure Red Hat OpenShift environment Two environment variables name are COSMOS_HOST and COSMOS_MASTER_KEYThis demo API is using CosmosDB as backend database
+This demo-RetailStore API is using CosmosDB as backend database The default consistency level for COSMOSDB database is session consistency.
-To demo strong consistency on item write, the account that is used to set up CosmosDB database - Retail_Store is configured using strong consistency.
-The default consistency level for COSMOSDB database is session consistency.
+To demo strong consistency on item write in CosmosDB, service account which creates the database - Retail_Store needs to be configured with strong consistency.
-The host and access secret/key needs to be set up as environment variables for local testing and Global environment variables when App is pushed, built and deployed in Azure Red Hat OpenShift environment
+The host and access secret/key needs to be set up as environment variables for local testing The host and access secret/key needs to be set up as Global variables need to be set up in Azure Red Hat OpenShift cluster environment
-Two environment variables name are COSMOS_HOST and COSMOS_MASTER_KEY
+Environment variable names are COSMOS_HOST and COSMOS_MASTER_KEY